Finding Planted Cliques in Sublinear Time: Acknowledgments

 \textbf{Impossibility Results:}

-We begin our investigation of the second question in Section~\ref{sec:lowerbounds} by observing that the results of \cite{racz2019finding} imply that any recovery algorithm requires time at least $\Omega(\frac{n^2}{k^2} + n)$.
-As a consequence, for $k = \Theta(n^{\frac{2}{3}})$ this implies that our (recovery) algorithm has an optimal running time of $\widetilde{O}(n)$, and---somewhat surprisingly---increasing the size of the planted clique does not lead to faster recovery algorithms.
+We begin our investigation of the second question by observing that the results of \cite{racz2019finding} imply that any recovery algorithm requires time at least $\Omega(\frac{n^2}{k^2} + n)$.
+This has the following slightly surprising consequence.
+Once the planted clique is of size at least $k = \Omega\left( n^{\frac{2}{3}}\right) $, we get an optimal recovery runtime of $\widetilde{\Theta}(n)$.
+Increasing the size of the planted clique further does not make the recovery problem easier.
+In fact, detection versions of our algorithm do not require the additive $\tilde{O}(n)$ running time, and run in time $\widetilde{O}\left(\frac{n^3}{k^3}\right)$.

+This means that for large $k$, there is indeed a fine-grained computational complexity separation between the detection and recovery problems, even though we know from \cite{alon2007testing} that recovery can be reduced to detection.

 The lower bound techniques of \cite{racz2019finding} are purely information theoretic, and it can be seen that such techniques will not be able to prove stronger lower bounds, of the form $\Omega(\frac{n^3}{k^3})$ that we might hope for given our algorithmic results.
 To circumvent this, we aim to show stronger lower bounds using widely accepted average case computational hardness assumptions.
 The most natural such assumption in this scenario is, evidently, the \PCC.
 We aim to build on hardness of the planted clique problem for small cliques (as codified by the \PCC) to show lower bounds for algorithms that recover large planted cliques.
-Our goal is to convey the (however rough) notion that the hardness of the planted clique problem in all regimes is due to the same reason.
+Our goal is to investigate the (however rough) notion that the hardness of the planted clique problem in all regimes is due to the same reason.
 We note that the rest of our lower bounds work for the easier detection version of the planted clique problem; these bounds imply lower bounds for the recovery problem.